achen163/cs100/README.md

 The boost library was used during the tokenizing process.

 #Assignment 3
 Building on top of assignment 2, we have included test command features for literal and symbolic.
 We also included precendence operators (paranthesis) to change the precedence of our executions.
-The tree was built in postfix notation and we utilized the shunting yard algorithm to manage precedence.
+The tree was built in prefix notation and we utilized the shunting yard algorithm to manage precedence.